scarsellifi/remoteStorage/README.md

-# remoteStorage - a remote version of localStorage
+# remoteStorage - a remote version of localStorage with python backend

 ## currently in development